romdum/fileCleaner/README.md

 * `toRemove` array contain files extensions which will be remove.
 * `toMove` array contain where the file will be move (key) and files extensions to move.
 * `toKeep` array contain the time to keep a file (key) and files extensions to remove.
+* `toCopy` array contain where the file will be copy (key) and files extensions to copy.

+**Warning** when ou use to copy if the file already exist in destination folder, copy will not be done.

 Here is an example :